vnsny-bia/VisitContactTrace/README-Setup.md

 * Choose the number of days to look back from the reference date (e.g. the incubation period of the disease) and the number of days to look forward from the reference date.
 Consult your organization's policies & procedures for specific guidance regarding the use of index dates and tracing periods.

 **Click on the “Run” button.**

+Please note that depending on your PC’s hardware, the size of your dataset, and the duration of time for which you are conducting the contact trace you may experience long computation times.

 <img src="./inst/www/ct-main.PNG" width="1200" align="center"/>